vacp2p/rfc/specs/waku/v2/waku-relay.md

 ## SubOpts

-To do topic subscription management, we MAY send updates to our peers.
+To do topic subscription management, we MAY send updates using `SubOpts` to our peers.
 If we do so, then:

 The `subscribe` field MUST contain a boolean, where 1 means subscribe and 0 means unsubscribe to a topic.